tfeb/warranted/README.md

 Enter `warranted`: this reads one or more files with command descriptions in them, and checks a command line against it, running it if it matches.
 If you install it in `/usr/local/bin`, then you can bless it (remember 'CMD-shift-.' to let the Finder see all files), and use it to run commands you are interested in.

 ## Configuration files
-All configuration file syntax is standard [Racket](https://racket-lang.org/) syntax: everything is read with [`read`](https://docs.racket-lang.org/reference/Reading.html) wrapped with `call-with-default-reading-parameterization`.
+All configuration file syntax is standard [Racket](https://racket-lang.org/) syntax: everything is read with [`read`](https://docs.racket-lang.org/reference/Reading.html) wrapped with `call-with-default-reading-parameterization` and with the `read-accept-lang` and `read-accept-reader` parameters false.
 There is exactly one form in any file (you can add others, but only the first will be read).

 There are two sets of files: